Kishoreganj District: Egarosindur

 In 380 AD, Egarosindur was under the reign of Dobak state.
 After that this region was reigned by the King of Kamarupa.
 Another historical analyses prove that in the 8th century Egarosindur was an important river port where Muslim traders exported and imported their product with Rome and Paris.
 In the 10th century Egarosindur was under the control of Azhaba, a king of Hazradi.
 Azbaha triumph over this land by defeating King Botong.
 But after some years Azbaha was beaten by Bebuid Raza and Bebuid Raza was the first popular king of this land.
 In his time, Egarosindur was reborn again.
 He built spectacular palaces, forts, big canals, temples etc.

 In the second part of the 10th century King Srishochandra controlled this land.
 After that this area might be governed by Shen king and then it is included with the land of Kamarupa.
-In the beginning of 14th century the king of Gaur, Firoz Shah succeed to win Egarosindur.
+In the beginning of the 14th century the king of Gaur, Firoz Shah succeed to win Egarosindur.
 In 1338 Sultan Fakruddin Mubarak Shah took control over this ancient land.
 It was seen that when the Sultan was in a critical position, he took shelter in Egarosindur.
 In 1577 Isa Khan declared Egarosindur a sovereign state.
 In his age this place appeared as a remarkable place of trade and commerce.
 In the fort of Egarosindur there held a massive battle between Isa Khan and Mansingh, the general of Akbar.
 But in the battlefield Mansingh was greatly impressed by the boldness and hospitality of Isa Khan.
 In one stage when they carried out a duel, Mansingh's sword broke down.
 Isa Khan did not take his life and most surprisingly he offered his own sword to Mansingh.
 He said, "I could not kill any helpless person".
 And then they made an agreement in the battlefield.
 Akbar granted Isa Khan a jaigir lease over 22 parganas.
 After Isa Khan, Egarosindur as a distinct entity was again lost to history.
 In the reign of Shahjahan in 1638, the king of Assam attacked Egarosindur.
 Though he was not competent to defeat the warrior of Shahjahan, he destroyed this land ruthlessly when he fled from the battlefield.